 results published and all Councillors are visible and available within the community throughout the year.

 Q12) Why is the decision about Pye Green Community Centre being made in secret?

 A Council must consider sensitive matters in Confidential business after the exclusion of the public.
 These

 papers are prepared and circulated in advance to all Councillors and remain confidential to Councillors.
 The

 reasons for Confidentiality are defined in Schedule 12A of the Local Government Act 1972 and are both

 This is a guide from Wirral Borough Council

-Q) Do any of the Councillors personally gain from the decision regarding the future of
+Q13) Do any of the Councillors personally gain from the decision regarding the future of Pye Green

 No Councillor has or will benefit from this decision.

 Councillors are asked to declare an interest in any item on every agenda at every meeting as well as